-- 3. Nothing in these Regulations applies to require a person to obtain a UA operator permit or an activity permit before operating - (a) an unmanned aircraft to fly - (i) outside of Singapore; - (ii) indoors within a private residence in Singapore; or - (iii) indoors at an experimental site in connection with the construction or testing of that unmanned aircraft; - (b) an unmanned aircraft that has a total mass of 25 kg or less, within the person's visual line of sight for a recreation purpose and not under any Class 2 activity permit condition; - (c) an unmanned aircraft that has a total mass of 7 kg or less, within the person's visual line of sight for an education
+- 3. Nothing in these Regulations applies to require a person to obtain a UA operator permit or an activity permit before operating - (a) an unmanned aircraft to fly outside of Singapore; [S 865/2021 wef 13/11/2021] - (aa) an unmanned aircraft to fly indoors for any purpose unless it is a purpose connected with any of the following: - (i) a sporting activity that forms part of an organised group activity or organised competition, race or tournament; - (ii) an event that is attended by more than 50 individuals at any time during the event;

+(iii) a flying display;

+(b) an unmanned aircraft that has a total mass of 25 kg or less, outdoors and within the person's visual line of sight for a recreation purpose and not under any Class 2 activity permit condition;

+(c) an unmanned aircraft that has a total mass of 7 kg or less, outdoors and within the person's visual line of sight for an education purpose and not under any Class 2 activity permit condition; or

-- purpose and not under any Class 2 activity permit condition; or - (d) an unmanned aircraft for the purpose of providing training or instruction by a UATO, if the person operating the unmanned aircraft is employed or engaged by the UATO to provide the training or instruction and not under any Class 2 activity permit condition.
+(d) an unmanned aircraft indoors or outdoors for the purpose of providing training or instruction by a UATO, if the person operating the unmanned aircraft is employed or engaged by the UATO to provide the training or instruction and not under any Class 2 activity permit condition.